 The debilitating condition of Post-Traumatic Stress Disorder (PTSD) is characterized by persistent mental and emotional stress that occurs as the result of a traumatic life experience or a severely distressing set of events.
 While PTSD is most commonly associated with military personnel serving in combat, the disorder can similarly occur when individuals are subjected to shocking occurrences in their everyday lives.
-It is is estimated that at any given time around 8% of the United States population suffers with the PTSD related symptoms of flashbacks, frightening cognitions, and bad dreams that cause them to live on edge and avoid situations, people and things.
+It is estimated that at any given time around 8% of the United States population suffers from PTSD-related symptoms of flashbacks, frightening cognitions, and bad dreams that cause them to live on the edge and avoid situations, people, and things.

 6.)
 Helps Treat Addiction & Reduces Relapse Rates:

 Another vastly important benefit that stems from meditation is that it helps individuals overcome addiction and reduces the likelihood of relapse.
 Seeing that standard therapeutic strategies have had little impact on lowering substance abuse rates within the past decade, and the evidence-based research pointing to mindfulness’ effectiveness in decreasing substance dependence, the use of meditation in combination with other therapeutic strategies will most likely become the gold standard for addiction treatment.
 By developing mindfulness, individuals suffering from addiction are able to separate themselves from addictive thoughts and emotional attachments to particular substances in a way that allows them to ride out cravings from a place of non-judgmental awareness.